Ann B. Davis: Death

 Davis died at the age of 88 on June 1, 2014, at a hospital in San Antonio, Texas.
 Earlier in the day, she had sustained a subdural hematoma from a fall in her bathroom in her San Antonio residence, in which she lived with Bishop Frey and his wife, Barbara.
-Sources close to her say she was in excellent health for her age and her death was a complete shock.
-She is cremated and interred in the Saint Helena's Columbarium and Memorial Gardens in Boerne, Texas.
+Sources close to Davis say that she was in excellent health for her age and that her death was a complete shock.
+She was cremated and interred in the Saint Helena's Columbarium and Memorial Gardens in Boerne, Texas.